Bandırma: Ottoman period

 It was attached to the Kapıdağı District of Erdek District in 1830 and became a separate district after the Tanzimat.
 Bandırma, which suffered a great fire in 1874, was populated further with the arrival of Crimean and Romanian immigrants after the Ottoman-Russian War of 1877–78.
-Bandırma, was destroyed by the Greeks on their retreat.
-It was liberated from the occupation on the early morning of September 17, 1922, During its destruction many of its Turkish inhabitants were burned inside the mosque.
+Bandirma was then occupied by the Greek Army in 1920 but was destroyed by the Greeks on their retreat.
+It was liberated on the early morning of September 17, 1922.
+During its destruction many of its Turkish inhabitants were burned inside the mosque.

-Republic period

-Bandırma is one of the most developed districts as of today.
-It has been an export port city since before the Republic, and with the construction of the port in the Republican period, increased urbanization, Bandırma-Izmir railway line and increased linkages with Turkey's major transportation centers has aided the development of the district.

 Geography

 Bandırma's lands are quite flat in the coastal zone.
 These plains, cut with slight hills, rise to the south.
 Kocaavşa Creek, which springs within Bandırma, flows into Kuş Lake.
 Originating from Çanakkale Province, Gönen Stream passes through the north of the district and flows into the Sea of Marmara from the west of the Kapıdağ Peninsula.
 To the south of Bandırma is Lake Kuş, also known as Lake Manyas or Bird Paradise.
 The area of 24,047 hectares where this lake is located was declared a national park in 1959 with the name Kuş Cenneti National Park.
-Evliya Çelebi said "It is not that deep, its water is similar to the water of life.
+Evliya Çelebi said "It is not that deep, and it's as if its water is the water of life (âb-ı hayat).
 Trout, pike, and a variety of delicious fish are caught in it.
 There are hunters who pay taxes to the state.
 So not everyone can fish for pleasure and for trade.
 In winter, this lake, It is filled with geese, ducks, swans, cormorants, mallards, gulls, goldfinches and other beautiful birds." about this lake.
 There are 239 bird species in the park according to the periods.
 This park was included in the Ramsar Convention in 1998.